linsyking/meow-lang/Readme.md

 Meow lang is a programming language that is designed **not** to be easy to learn and use.

-Its main design purpose is to do experiments with "string replacement".
+Its main design purpose is to do experiments with "string substitution".

 ## Formal Definition

-Currently the definition of replacement of strings are defined by the built-in `replace` function of `String`.
+Currently the definition of substitution of strings are defined by the built-in `replace` function of `String`.

 ## Concepts